Energy Efficiency Standards, Ratings and Disclosure

 A pilot was conducted by the Centre for Liveability Real Estate on behalf of the ACT Government in 2015-16 to trial innovative ways to provide energy efficiency information to prospective and current tenants.
-The final report, “Energy Efficiency Information for Tenants Pilot” was delivered in 2016 and is available here.
+The final report, “Energy Efficiency Information for Tenants Pilot” was delivered in 2016.

 The ACT was one of the first jurisdictions to implement the National Energy Customer Framework reforms.
 As a result, all household electricity bills must have average electricity usage information for households of a similar size in the same area.
 This means households can compare usage against the average of others (bill benchmarking).

 Compare energy offers